fsjunior/python-flask-restful-mongodb-template/README.md

 The connection string to MongoDB service used will be the one present in `.env` file.

-### Content
+### The template

+I avoided creating my own solutions in this template to keep it as simple as possible.
+Almost every feature here is provided by the libraries that I used (e.g. pagination is provided by flask-smorest and flask-mongoengine).

+The files and folders structure pattern that I tried to follow is always use specific files for specific resources and use a common module/file to the that code will be used by different resources.

-You need to explore the files and folders structure to understand what is going on and what you have to change to adapt the template to your project.
+You need to explore the files and folders structure to understand the code and what you have to change to adapt the template to your project.
 Here some basic info to help:

 There are two parent folders: `app` and `test`.
 As you may have guessed, `app` contains the